precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-overview.md

 ## Versions

-Please check the [Calculix adapter README](https://github.com/precice/calculix-adapter/blob/master/README.md) for the newest compatible CalculiX version.
+The latest supported CalculiX version is {{site.calculix_version}}.
+If you already have a copy of the adapter, check the [adapter README](https://github.com/precice/calculix-adapter/blob/master/README.md) for the CalculiX version it was made for.

 Adapters for older versions of CalculiX and preCICE are available in various branches.
 Branches compatible with **preCICE v2.x:**